ChewKeanHo/AutomataCI/README.md

 This is a template git repository equipped with a native built-in semi-autonomous CI tool known as `AutomataCI`.
-It allows one to run a full-force CI jobs with or without solely relying on 3rd-party service providers that can potentially be a supply chain threat at leas starting from year 2021-2023 era.
+It allows one to run a full-force CI jobs without solely relying on any 3rd-party service providers which makes the project extremely vulenrable to supply chain threat at least starting from year 2021-2023 era.